pytools4dart/pytools4dart/README.md

 #### Linux
+DART batch scripts are used in the runners of pytools4dart.
-Make sure that the DART batch scripts are executable (i.e. mode x should be activated for user at least):
+Therefore one should make sure they are executable (i.e. mode x should be activated for user at least):
 ```commandline
 ls -al DART_HOME/tools/linux/*.sh
 ```